zoukkinen/docker-compose-wordpress-development/docker-instructions/README.md

 # Update content importer:

 1. Go to your production or staging site and under tools you can export a file.
 Check first that you have `wp-export-menus`-plugin installed to also get the menus Put this file in the [docker-insructions/](./) (this) folder and save it on it's own name and dublicate as  `yoursite.wordpress.latest.xml`
-    You can change the name in `settings.txt` file.
+    You can change the name in `settings.sh` file.

 2. Delete yor local environment with command: `docker-compose down --volumes`